 Did you know that adding volume (naturally or through fillers) can make large pores, indented acne scars, lines and wrinkles less noticeable?
 Any indent in the skin can be plumped up when there is something underneath that helps fill them out.

-This is also key to youthful-looking skin, since this is often the first area to lose its tone and show signs of sagging.
-A key component in a facelift and certainly a neck lift is to tighten that skin back up to get rid of a “turkey neck”.
-(I recommend using Intensive Firming Serum on both the face and neck to encourage skin firming.)
+This is also known to be essential to a youthful-looking face since this is often the first area to lose its tone and show signs of sagging.
+A key component in a facelift and certainly a neck lift is to tighten that skin back up to get rid of what is known as a “turkey neck”.
+A tighter, firmer neck = a younger look.

 Make sure you’re not neglecting your neck.
 I can’t stress enough the importance of making, not only caring for the skin on your face a priority, but the skin on your neck, too.
 Read tips for how to repair the skin on your neck and chest.

 Of the three, if you’re blessed with nice, high prominent cheekbones, you definitely hit the jackpot.
 Regardless of the quality of your skin’s texture (a lot of sun damage vs a little damage), it will not lose its tone as much since it essentially gets ‘hung up’ on the cheekbones and doesn’t drop as quickly.
 People pay a lot of money to have cheek implants put in since this is known to be the key to a young-looking face.
 Simply put, prominent cheekbones + fewer sagging jowls = a younger look.
 Recommended product: Firm + Repair Overnight Serum